Currybon30/canada-immigration-consultant/README.md

 <img width="1919" height="1016" alt="Screenshot 2026-05-01 170403" src="https://github.com/user-attachments/assets/0dac7d7a-46e2-4369-9bec-5d213a04bb2e" />

 **Note:**
-- Designed for demonstration purposes; usage may be rate-limited
+- ⚠️ Designed for demonstration purposes; usage may be rate-limited, and model availability and response consistency may vary depending on external inference providers
-- Hosted on a free-tier cloud service
+- ☁️ Hosted on a free-tier cloud service
-- May experience cold starts after periods of inactivity
+- ⏳ May experience cold starts after periods of inactivity

 ### Installation
 <b><i>1.
 Clone the repository: </i></b>